SEO Content Writers: How They Help Your Business And What it Should Cost

 Ok, so you want to rush out and find a content writer now, but hold your horses for a second.

-To understand you are writing for 2 audiences, the first and most important is people and the second of course are the search engines.
+To understand you are writing for two audiences, the first and most important is people and the second, of course, are the search engines.